Successful books are those that are well-marketed.

 Spamming and making irrelevant review requests is not only likely to fail but will also jeopardize your reputation.

 Marketing self-published books take work, but success is gratifying.
-Unlike traditional publishing, self-publishing authors are involved in each aspect of the book’s creation and promotion.
+Unlike traditional publishing, most self published authors are involved in each aspect of the book’s creation and promotion.

 Fortunately, book distribution and promotion platforms are abundant today, meaning self-published authors have more opportunities to succeed.